A Framework for Modelling, Verification and Transformation of Concurrent Imperative Programs: Outlining Some Basic Design Decisions

-This section offers a brief overview of the framework's `low-level' commands and program transformations involving these.
-Although reaching some lower level representations of a concurrent program does not need to be a goal of any development process, enabling this option nonetheless shapes the framework's design in certain ways, outlined below.
-This will be accomplished without delving into much detail, appealing rather to the intuition.
-The more so as assembly level languages and their execution models are not directly in the formal scope of the paper: the claim here is merely that programs having an appropriate form would be evaluated by the computational model, described in Section~\ref{Sb:sem}, basically in the same way assembly interpreters would do.
+This small chapter offers a superficial introduction to the framework's `low-level instructions' and program transformations involving these.
+Although reaching an assembly level representation of a concurrent program does not need to be an objective of each development process, enabling this option shapes the framework's design as outlined below.
+This will be accomplished without delving into much detail, appealing rather to the intuition that each program can be transformed to another program that provably does exactly the same but uses only jumps instead of conditional and while-statements to this end.
+Based on this, the claim in what follows will be that any appropriately shaped program can be brought into a form which is evaluated by the computational model (\cf\stsp Section~\ref{Sb:sem}) without resorting to instructions unknown to an ordinary assembly interpreter.